Jaya0831/DM_compiler/docs/draft.md

 - For the `store` operation, do we need to fetch the corresponding object if it is not in the cache?
 - chunk per thread?
 - cache size
-- Do we need recompile?
+- Run & recompile?
     - cache size
     - offloading decision

+Version 1.0:
+- Only caching (No offloading)
+- Only consider the `struct` type